nus-cs2113-AY2122S1/tp/docs/UserGuide.md

        - show <module_code>: displays the module information
        - add <module_code> : to add the module to the timetable
        - delete <module_code> : to remove the module from the timetable
+       - delete <event_name> : to remove the event/task from the timetable
        - timetable : lists all modules added to the timetable
        - exit : Exits the app.
        - Refer to the Features below for details of each command.